 How to Get Involved

-If you are interested in becoming a Bloodhound Ambassador, first you need to register with STEMNET (who manage the CRB process on our behalf):
+If you are interested in becoming a UK BLOODHOUND Ambassador, first you need to register with STEMNET (who manage the CRB process on our behalf):

 And secondly, you need to contact Seema Quraishi and we will take it from there!

-Or use the Contact Us link at the top of the page.
+Or use the Contact Us link at the bottom of the page.

 The BLOODHOUND Ambassador has three strands to ensure that everyone has an opportunity to access to the Project: